marciof/Eon/specification/specification.md

 |*Function-Value*   |`x`   |`N:x`         |`(f)`         |Position `N`. |
 |*Number*           |`xy`  |`(y x)`       |`2Km`         |              |
 |*Defer*            |`\x`  |`(defer x)`   |`\length`     |              |

-# Coding Style

-The human language used should be English.

-## Documentation

-Documentation should be written in [CommonMark](http://commonmark.org) format.
-Avoid verbs that are also nouns to prevent ambiguity.

-## Naming

-All names should use hyphens as the word delimiter.

-### Function

-The name of a [function](#function) should generally use a verb as the first word.
-Predicate functions should end in `?`.
-Mutator functions should end in `!`.
-Accessor functions should start with a noun instead of a verb and end in `-of`.

-### Module

-The name of a [module](#module) should be a noun, in lower-case.

-### Prototype

-The name of a [prototype](#prototype) should be a noun, capitalized.